In the end, we are dependent on the creatures we have made. Goethe

 The signature for melanoma suggests the detection of cancers not destined to cause death: overdiagnosis.
 [This is] undesirable because it implies that more people are being told they have cancer — and more are being treated for cancer — while true cancer occurrence remains stable.2

-We have to protect our patients from overly aggressive surgery and unnecessary investigations.
-We are not going to put the genie back in the bottle.
+We should protect our patients from overly aggressive surgery and unnecessary investigations, but I fear that we are not going to put the genie back in the bottle.

 This is how I see melanoma from the vantage of my rural clinical practice.
 I recognize and appreciate the progress made in the treatment of advanced-stage melanomas.
 The immune checkpoint inhibitor, ipilimumab, and the BRAF inhibitor, vemurafenib, have been game-changers for the small number of patients with advanced melanoma.15 These patients should be referred to academic cancer centers.
 However, here to, some voices temper the enthusiasm.16 Rather, what I have focused on in this essay is not the small minority of patients with advanced disease, but the much larger group of individuals with melanoma-in-situ and Stage I melanoma that are all to commonly overdiagnosed, overtreated and unnecessarily traumatized by their melanoma diagnosis.
 Most of these patients were never at risk for advanced disease, yet they are often led to believe that they were.